 # File Buckets

-> Upload and query documents that persist across all your AI conversations
+> Upload documents and query them from your AI tools

 export const ArticleInfo = ({author, lastUpdated}) => {